robotlolita/robotlolita.github.io/_posts/2013-07-12-the-importance-of-being-typed.md

 	<div>{{ yourHTML }}</div> :)

-Is no good, because now all of the `<` characters will be replaced by `&lt;` and the final thing will mean something else entirely.
+The previous template is no good, because now all of the `<` characters will be replaced by `&lt;` and the final thing will mean something else entirely.
 But Handlebars allows one to include any HTML verbatim in another template by using the "triple-staches":

 	<div>{{{ yourHTML }}}</div> :)